Wilno, Ontario: History

 Wilno's namesake was the city of Vilnius, known in Polish as Wilno, which was then in the Russian Empire in an area that used to belong to the Polish–Lithuanian Commonwealth and is now the capital of Lithuania.
-The city was a birthplace of Reverend Ludwik Dembski, who was a prominent community spiritual leader and town founder, who would not have wanted the town named after himself.
+The city was the birthplace of Reverend Ludwik Dembski, who was a prominent community spiritual leader and town founder, who would not have wanted the town named after himself.
 Therefore, the townsfolk, grateful for his contributions to their town, may have suggested the name of Wilno.

 The St. Stanislaus Kostka Church was built in 1875, destroyed in a fire in 1936 and rebuilt as Saint Mary - Our Lady of Czestochowa. later renamed St. Mary's Catholic Church.
-The first general store and post office was initially operated by Adam Prince, who became the community's first postmaster in 1885; the settlement was initially named Princetown before being renamed Wilno.
+The first general store and post office were initially operated by Adam Prince, who became the community's first postmaster in 1885; the settlement was initially named Princetown before being renamed Wilno.
 Flora's Store was started by Flora Bank in 1937; it was destroyed in a fire in 1940 but rebuilt.
 The business went through several owners and changes but was closed down in 2015.

 In 1894, the Canada Atlantic Railway arrived in the Madawaska Valley.
 Previously, John Rudolphus Booth's Ottawa, Arnprior and Parry Sound Railway ran through the town mainly serving the lumber industry.
 The first hotel near the Wilno rail station was the "Stopping Place."
 A new owner added more rooms and a dining room, and renamed it the "Exchange Hotel."
 Subsequent owners modified the property, which became the "Wilno Tavern" in 1979 and the "Wilno Tavern Restaurant" more recently.
 The restaurant remained in operation as of 2020, and Corinne Higgins has owned it since 1981.

 The former train route has now been redeveloped into a recreational path.
 The former train station has an early settler building and museum presenting the early history of the town.
 The museum and open air wooden skansen (Polish: "open-air museum") contain the history of the first Kashubian people as well as their immigration to Canada, freedom and, after many hardships, their settlement journey to the Wilno area.
 The Polish Kashub Heritage Museum & Skansen opened in 2002.
 It is open to visitors during July and August.
 In May, the annual Kashub Day event is held here.

 Folk dancers in Wilno on 3 August 2008.

 Folk dancers in Wilno on 3 August 2008.